General Dentistry in Woden

 Exactly what happens at your first visit depends a little on the reason for your visit.
 However, if your visit is for a routine check-up, your appointment will be up to an hour long and will involve the following aspects:

-- Questions – your first visit is our opportunity to get to know you, and also your chance to get to know us.
+- Questions – your first visit at Woden practice is our opportunity to get to know you, and also your chance to get to know us.
 We’ll review your medical history and may ask you questions about any toothaches, sensitivity or cosmetic concerns you may have.

 - Exam – at your first routine appointment, your dentist will need to carry out a comprehensive dental exam.
 This will involve inspecting your teeth and mouth thoroughly and will enable the dentist to detect potential problems such as signs of tooth decay and gum disease so we can stop them in their tracks.

 - X Rays – unless we already have your dental records with recent Xrays, we will almost certainly take some Xrays at your first visit.
 This will give us a chance to detect issues such as cavities, gum disease, bone loss and infection as well as impacted teeth and jaw bone issues.
 The Xrays are perfectly comfortable, and you’ll be fitted with a lead-free apron as well as some snazzy glasses.